Everything You Need to Know About RDF

 Wrap Up

-- An RDF Model is a set of RDF statements
+- An Model is a set of statements

-- An RDF statement consists of subject, property, object
+- An statement consists of subject, property, object

 - Subjects and objects and resources while an object can be either a literal or a resource

-- RDFa (RDF embedded in HTML): You can embed RDF data within normal web pages by using RDFa.
+- RDFa ( embedded in HTML): You can embed data within normal web pages by using RDFa.

-- N-Triples: is a very basic RDF serialization.
+- N-Triples: is a very basic serialization.
 Its key feature is that only one triple exists per line so that it's very quick to parse and so that Unix command-line tools can easily manipulate it.
-It's also highly compressible, so large, public RDF sources likeoften publish data in N-Triples form.
+It's also highly compressible, so large, public sources like often publish data in N-Triples form.

 To distinguish between URIs, namespaced names (abbreviated URIs), anonymous nodes, and literal values, I used the following common convention